mdang/how-to-teach-programming/README.md

 Pause for a moment to think about the most influential teacher you've had.
 What made them different?
 What was it about their class or style that impacted you so much?

+> People don't actually want to program: they want to make music or compare changes to zoning laws with family incomes, and rightly regard programming as a tax they have to pay in order to do so.

 ## Helping Novices Build Mental Models

 ### Who are your learners?